dagi3d/paperclip-facecrop/README.md

           :processors => [:face_crop]
     end

-In case no faces were found, it will behave just as the Paperclip::Thumbnail processor
+In case no faces were found, it will behave simply as the `Paperclip::Thumbnail` processor

 Credits:
 --------